 Orange: a push notification has been sent to the Hero app

 - whether the notification was sent to a staff member or caregiver.
+The ratios are out of number of all recipients.

 - Name